Skip to content

 EHN EHN

-• Webinar: Prenatal exposure to organophosphate pesticides: health outcomes & potential mechanisms
+• Webinar recording: Prenatal exposure to organophosphate pesticides: health outcomes & potential mechanisms

-This May 19 webinar features two early-career scientists who will discuss their research on the health effects of prenatal exposure to organophosphate pesticides.
+This May 19, 2026 webinar featured two early-career scientists who discussed their research on the health effects of prenatal exposure to organophosphate pesticides.
 Sponsored by the EDC Strategies Partnership and the HEEDS Young EDC Scientist Showcase.
-Register/information.
+Watch the recording.

 New EDC Science